Monday, August 12, 2013

 While I am painting with a broad brush I see far too many economists with the following characteristics:

-1) Their receive ample financial sponsorship that supports results-driven research and advocacy.
+1) They receive ample financial sponsorship that supports results-driven research and advocacy.

 2) They may not disclose their sponsorship.
-If they do, they still will insist that outcomes supportive of the sponsor are incidental.
+If they do, they still will insist that outcomes supportive of their sponsor are incidental.